Negramaro: Mentre Tutto Scorre: Commercial success

 Negramaro performed the song "Mentre Tutto Scorre" at the Sanremo Music Festival 2005, but were eliminated at the first turn.
 The song was the first single released from their eponymous second album.

 After the festival, eight of their songs were chosen as the soundtrack of the Italian film La Febbre, starring Fabio Volo.

 This helped the band to launch their success: despite the Sanremo disappointment, the single "Mentre Tutto Scorre" was a success.
 The second single, "Estate", was even more successful, giving the band their first No. 1 in the Italian airplay chart.
 "Solo3min" and "Nuvole e Lenzuola" followed the success of the first two singles.

 Thanks to hit singles, good performances and critics, their album Mentre Tutto Scorre gained a lot of success, being certified 6× platinum in Italy.

 This album was different from the first one: it was entirely produced by Corrado Rustici, and took the band in a pop rock direction rather than their classic alternative style.
 Their change gave them success through radio, music marketing and fans.

 The album was accompanied by a tour later released on the Negramaro Live DVD in 2006.
 Their single "Nuvole e Lenzuola" is included in the game Guitar Hero World Tour.

+On May 21, 2008 the band performed one concert-event in San Siro Stadium in Milan, from which they live recorded their first live album San Siro Live.
+The album was promoted by the single "Meraviglioso", a cover version of Domenico Modugno sog with the same name, which peaked at numer one on the Italian Singels Chart.
+The song aslo figured as the theme song of Giovanni Veronesi's film Italians.